LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 With this you can create infinite lists because the delay can point into the same object.

-Lets define some helper procedures:
+Let's define some helper procedures:

 ```scheme
 (define-macro (stream-cons x y)